-- The collection of state information may be centralized or distributed - Routing protocols are used in Internet. - E.g. Internet and newest PSTN routing systems. - It does not always pay off to react quickly to state changes, if the distribution of state change takes too much time.
+- The collection of state information may be centralized or distributed - It does not always pay off to react quickly to state changes, if the distribution of state changes takes too much time. - Routing protocols are used in Internet. - Newest PSTN routing systems collect information about call success/blocking events.